KarthikRIyer/swiftplot/README.md

 ## Limitations
 - FloatConvertible supports only Float and Double.
 We plan to extend this to Int in the future.

+## Guidelines for Contributors
+If you want to contribute to improve this library, please read our [guidelines](https://github.com/KarthikRIyer/swiftplot/blob/master/CONTRIBUTING.md).
+Feel free to [open an issue](https://github.com/KarthikRIyer/swiftplot/issues).

 ## Credits
 1. Maxim Shemanarev : The AGG library is directly used to render plots.